21isenough/LightningATM/docs/guide/languages.md

 #### 2.1 View all pages one by one

 If you have a button on your ATM, it's easy now.
-Simply press the button 7 times and all possible displays will be shown briefly once.
+Simply press the button 5 times and all possible displays will be shown briefly once.

 If you don't have one, you have to start a small program.
 To do this, log in again and enter the following commands one after the other.

     $ cd ~/LightningATM/
     $ python3 ./tests/displayalign.py

+-> The ATM will now show all possible displays and finally restart itself, if the autostart is still acitve.

 Now that you've seen all the display pages, you've probably noticed one or the other page where you might want to change the text position or the text size or maybe even the text itself.
-It's best to go through the whole thing again and take pictures of the pictures you might want to change.
+It's best to go through the whole thing again and take pictures of the displays you might want to change.
 You will then use these to identify the texts and make settings.
-The ATM will then restart itself.

 #### 2.2 Change the text